DannyCanCode/3mg-retail-est-d86cbb7d/README-SUPABASE.md

 - The Edge Function uses public URLs for PDFs, but these URLs contain a unique ID that makes them difficult to guess
 - Consider implementing additional security measures for production use, such as signed URLs with expiration times
 - Ensure that sensitive data is not exposed in the PDF URLs or function responses
+- For warranty and package related data, ensure proper access controls are in place